zbmed/damalos/docs/submission.md

 # Submission process

-This year DaMaLOS welcomes submissions in the form of long (up to 12 pages) and short (up to 6 pages) research papers, research objects (up to 6 pages), position papers (up to 6 pages), demos (up to 3 pages), posters (up to 3 pages).
+This year DaMaLOS welcomes submissions in the form of long (up to 12 pages) and short (up to 6 pages) research papers, research objects (up to 3 pages), position papers (up to 6 pages), demos (up to 3 pages), posters (up to 3 pages).

 Accepted papers will go to the proceedings of the workshop and will be publicly available under CC-by 4.0 license at [PUBLISSO FRL](https://repository.publisso.de/){:target="_blank"} indexed by [LIVIVO](https://www.livivo.de/) and [DBLP](https://dblp.org/search?q=damalos).
 PUBLISSO mints DOIs and provides a fast publication process that will allow us to have the proceedings ready right after the conference, including slides.
-Accepted workshop papers will be later invited to submit an extended and improved version to the Journal of Biomedical Semantics ([JBMS](./jbms)).
+Accepted workshop papers aligned with Life Sciences or domain-agnostic will be later invited to submit an extended and improved version to the Journal of Biomedical Semantics ([JBMS](./jbms)).

 ### Types of submissions
 * Full research papers (up to 12 pages): Presenting novel scientific research
 * Short research papers (up to 6 pages): Presenting research results at early stages
-* Research objects (up to 6 pages): Describing datasets, software, workflows, training materials together with their metadata
 * Position papers (up to 6 pages): Introducing positions, ideas, opinions and discussions around a topic
+* Research objects (up to 3 pages): Describing datasets, software, workflows, training materials together with their metadata
 * Demos (up to 3 pages): Presenting tools (software, workflows and so) from a practical perspective
 * Posters (up to 3 pages): Presenting works in a graphical display